Why Miami for Entertainment & Sports Law?

 • For international arts, Miami boasts everything from Ultra Music Festival to Miami City Ballet to Art Basel to Perez Art Museum.

 • Miami serves as the Latin American headquarters for Fortune 500 corporations, including HBO, Nickelodeon, Discovery Networks, Sony, Disney, ESPN, Telemundo, Viacom and Univision.

 Miami Law offers a unique blend of both subject-specific and broader courses that prepare our students for employment in these fields.
 Some of these courses/seminars/workshops Miami Law offers include:

-Graduate and Joint Degrees
+Graduate and Joint Degrees in the Fields

 The University of Miami School of Law is the only law school in the world that offers a combined J.D./LL.M. graduate degree program focused on the entertainment, arts and sports industries.
 This program responds directly to the increasing need for lawyers who are prepared immediately to practice as these areas continue to expand, intersect and converge.